Job Announcements

 • Engage with partners, stakeholders, and community leaders to align research and outreach efforts with regional needs and priorities.

 • Facilitate multistate and interdisciplinary collaborations that integrate research, education, and Extension functions.
+May mentor graduate students

 • Other duties as assigned.